-Andy Miles regularly offers up 15 Songs, a mix of music new and old from Transistor's 40,000-song library.
+Andy Miles regularly offers up 15 Songs, a mix of music new and old from Transistor Radio's 40,000-song library.
 That means lots of indie rock and electropop, but it also includes post-punk, post-rock, New Wave, No Wave, Britpop, dream pop, trip-hop, math rock, Kraut rock, glam, lounge, soul, lo-fi and the hard-to-classify.

 Blame It On The Boogie: Deep & Dirty Disco, Funk & Soul From Lechstafari is deep vinyl cuts from a deep time.
 Lechstafari brings back the funk & boogie that shapes today's modern dance music.
 From '60s soul to '90s house, he follows the transformations of the groove through one of the most influential periods of music.
 We hope to re-launch the show in 2019.

 Until April 2018 Bring Your Own Beat was the show in which Transistor Radio invited sound artists of all kinds to create an original piece.
 Beginning in June 2018 BYOB also became a platform for guest DJs to craft and present a playlist of songs.

 The Cine-Cast is a monthly podcast from cinefile.info, a website that spotlights alternative, underground, and non-commercial screenings in Chicago.
 The podcast features commentary from Cine-File contributors, as well as interviews with people in the local film community and information about upcoming screenings.
 [This show is no longer part of Transistor Radio’s programming, but look for current and future episodes at cinefile.info.]